anonymous22icse/NProfiler/dataset/README.md

+performance: Overhead of NProfiler and DroidScope
-financial -> package names of the financial apps under analysis
+financial: Package names of the financial apps under analysis
-malware -> hash values of the malicious apps under examnination
+malware: Hash values of the malicious apps under examnination